MHCommunity/mousehunt-improved/README.md

   - Reformats the tournament listing page and single tournament view to be less cluttered and more readable.
   - Updates the trap/base/charm/cheese selectors and display to look nicer.
   - Updates the crafting, recipe, and other pages with tabs or subtabs to look nicer.
+  = makes armed cheese button more visible TODO: clean this up
 - Better Inventory
   - Updates the inventory UI to look more modern.
   - Set max quantity for opening items when clicking on the owned quantity.